 Snooker For Health & Friendship (SHF)

-Our Mission Statement: Snooker For Health & Friendship is about CONNECTING communities and EMPOWERING people individually & collectively through disability sports & especially cue sports.
+Our Mission Statement: Snooker For Health & Friendship is about CONNECTING communities and EMPOWERING people individually & collectively through disability sports (badminton, ping pong & especially snooker).
 We break down barriers: https://www.guardian-series.co.uk/NEWS/16043871.meet-the-club-getting-people-with-disabilities-involved-in-snooker/#comments-anchor

 Presently SHF disability sports sessions run on the 1st, 3rd and 5th Wednesdays of the month from 4.00-6.00 PM at YMCA, 642, Forest Road, Walthamstow E17 3EF.

 We actively engage with all, to get to know our players (of all ages), their motivation & aspirations.
 We value both parents’ & carers’ contribution as we seek together to listen & empower one another based on our 'listening' ethos shared with all.

 All disabilities & all special schools' youths & seniors are warmly welcomed.
 First session is FREE and must be booked on 020 8503 2665 prior to coming.
 Thereafter, the session costs only £4 per player to fund venue rental.
 If a player plays with the carer/family member, the joint cost is £6 in total.

-SHF will be open as usual during the school holidays including August.
-We do not follow school term times as we open for ALL ages.
-New members are welcomed but please phone in advance by phone/e-mail for the first session.
+SHF will be OPEN during the school holidays including August.
+We do not follow school term times as we are open for ALL ages.
+New members are welcomed but please phone in advance by phone/e-mail for the first free session.

-All monies collected from members go entirely to club costs (equipment, venue & training).
-It is important to note that SHF club uses listening and communication skills and 'group-play therapy' (no solo practice) for members' (1) physical wellbeing, (2) mental health, (3) personal growth and (4) for connecting members with pathways to employment.
+All monies collected from members go entirely to club costs (equipment, venue rental & training).
+It is important to note that SHF club uses listening and communication skills and 'group-play therapy' (not solo practice) for members' (1) physical wellbeing, (2) mental health, (3) personal growth and (4) for connecting members with pathways to employment.